Glasgow Film Festival: 2010

+2011

+The 7th edition ran from 16 to 26 February 2012.
+It featured The Gene Kelly: Strictly Song and Dance retrospective, marking the centenary of his birth.
+More than 250 films were shown, including You Instead and The Eagle premieres.

+2012

+The 8th edition took place from 16 to 26 February, featuring 7 world and 21 UK premieres.
+The closing gala featured Le Havre, This Must Be the Place, The Kid with a Bike, etc. The FrightFest highlights included The Raid and The Day.

 2013

-The 2013 festival was scheduled to feature 57 UK film premieres.
+The 2013 edition ran from 14-24 February, featuring 368 film screenings and 57 UK film premieres.

 2014

-With the festival lasting 11 days from February 18 to March 1, admission figures topped 40,000.
+With the festival lasting 11 days from February 18 to March 1, GFF 10th edition admission figures topped 40,000.
+The programme featured 60 UK premieres and seven world premieres.
+The festival's pop-up events were hosted at various locations throughout the city, including the Briggait and the Tall Ship.
+The 10th edition was so successful that the managers decided to add one more day for the next year.

 2015

+The 11th Glasgow Film Festival ran from 18 February to 1 March.
 2015's festival featured 174 events, including 11 world premieres, 33 UK premieres and 65 Scottish premieres.
-The festival introduced its first award - The Audience Award, won by Tom Browne's Radiator.
+The festival introduced its first award — The Audience Award, won by Tom Browne's Radiator.
+The attendance reached 35,000.

 2016

-2016's festival featured 174 feature films including 60 UK premieres.
+In 2016, the festival took place 17-28 February.
+The edition featured 174 feature films, including 60 UK premieres.
 Admissions reached 42,000.
 The Audience Award was won by Deniz Gamze Ergüven's Mustang.

 2017

-2017 saw the festival attain over 40,000 admissions for the fourth consecutive year.
-Featuring 65 UK premieres, programme highlights included Elle, I Am Not Your Negro, Free Fire and a screening of John Carpenter's The Thing on an indoor ski slope.
+The 13th edition took place from 15 to 26 February.
+In 2017, the festival attained over 40,000 admissions for the fourth consecutive year.
+Featuring 180 films from 38 countries with more than 65 UK premieres, programme highlights included Elle, I Am Not Your Negro, Free Fire and a screening of John Carpenter's The Thing on an indoor ski slope.
 Empire Magazine presented a special screening of The Lost Boys as a secret location.
 The Audience Award was won by Alankrita Shrivastava's Lipstick Under My Burkha.

+2018

+The 14th edition took place from 21 February to 4 March, 2018, with more than 300 premieres, screenings and events planned.
+However, the 2018 edition of the festival was nearly ruined by the British Isles cold wave.
+For several days, only the locals could attend the events.

 2020

-The 2020 programme includes nine world premieres and 102 UK premieres.
-Adura Onashile's Expensive Shit won the audience and the critics award.
+The 16th edition took place from 26 February to 8 March, 2020.
+The programme includes nine world premieres and 102 UK premieres.
+Film-opening Proxima by Alice Winocour.

 2023

-The 2023 edition will be held from March 1 to 12.
-The 19th edition of the festival will screen 123 features, including six world premieres, 16 European and international premieres and 70 UK premieres.
-The festival will open with Adura Onashile’s Glasgow-shot feature debut Girl, and close with Nida Manzoor’s Polite Society.
+The 2023 edition was held from March 1 to 12.
+The 19th edition of the festival screened 123 features, including six world premieres, 16 European and international premieres and 70 UK premieres.
+The festival opened with Adura Onashile’s Glasgow-shot feature debut Girl, and closed with Nida Manzoor’s Polite Society.